A-Star100/simpliplay-builder/README.md

 # simpliplay-builder
-A simple shellscript that installs all dependencies needed to compile every version of SimpliPlay.
+A simple collection of shellscript(s) that install all dependencies needed to compile every version of SimpliPlay.
 Most dependencies will be quite large, so you'll have a choice on what to pick.

 ## How to use
 You'll find 4 shellscripts.
 Change the ownership of the ones you want to execute, for example: